 Amir Khusrau (1253 – 1325) was a medieval poet, musician, courtier and historian par excellence.
 A disciple of Hazrat Khwaja Nizamuddin Auliya, Khusrau was a devout follower of the Chishtiya order while being associated with the courts of at least seven kings of Delhi.
 His fluency in Persian, the language of the court, and Hindavi, the language of the common people, enabled him to compose poetry, riddles and historical treatises in both languages making his work accessible to all strata of society.
 A cultural figure without parallel, he holds an exalted position in international literary and cultural domains from Istanbul to Isfahan and Kabul to Rangoon.

-The celebration has been organized by Aga Khan Trust for Culture in collaboration with the India International Centre, with co-funding from the Ford Foundation.
+The celebration has been organised by Aga Khan Trust for Culture in collaboration with the India International Centre, with co-funding from the Ford Foundation.

 The festival forms a vital part of the Humayun’s Tomb-Sunder Nursery-Hazrat Nizamuddin Basti urban renewal programme being undertaken through a public private partnership involving the Archaeological Survey of India, the Municipal Corporation of Delhi and the Central Public Works Department.